BrandNewDayAlvin/skills-github-pages/tiiftPrivacyPolicy.md

 ### Privacy Policy

 ## If you see this line, it means that WE ARE NOT COLLECTING ANY TYPE OF YOUR INFORMATION WITH THIS VERSION OF THE APP.
-THERE'S NO NEED TO READ THE FOLLOWING CONTENT.

 AlvinAndKaiXu built the 'tiift' app as a Commercial app.
 This SERVICE is provided by AlvinAndKaiXu and is intended for use as is.